UBC-MDS/sylvia_patrick_Titanic_Survival_ML/README.md

 #### 1. Docker

 1. Install [Docker](https://www.docker.com/get-started)
-2. Download and clone this Github [repository](https://github.com/UBC-MDS/sylvia_patrick_Titanic_Survival_ML)
+2. Download or clone this Github repository:  [sylvia_patrick_Titanic_Survival_ML](https://github.com/UBC-MDS/sylvia_patrick_Titanic_Survival_ML)
 3. Run the following code in terminal to download the Docker image:

 ```
 docker pull patricktung/sylvia_patrick_titanic_survival_ml
 ```
 4. Use the command line to navigate to the root of this project directory
 5. Type the following code into terminal to run the analysis:
+  - *If running on Windows, please run code in PowerShell and leave absolute path in Windows style*

 ```
 docker run --rm -e PASSWORD=test -v <ABSOLUTE PATH OF REPO>:/home/titanic_predictive_analysis patricktung/sylvia_patrick_titanic_survival_ml make -C '/home/titanic_predictive_analysis' all
 ```

-6. If you would like a fresh start, type the following:
+6. To wipe all data generated in the project for a fresh start, run the following:
+    - *If running on Windows, please run code in PowerShell and leave absolute path in Windows style*

 ```
 docker run --rm -e PASSWORD=test -v <ABSOLUTE PATH OF REPO>:/home/titanic_predictive_analysis patricktung/sylvia_patrick_titanic_survival_ml make -C '/home/titanic_predictive_analysis' clean